dojo/docs/dijit/Dialog.rst

 Examples
 --------

+1. The first example creates a Dialog dynamically from an existing DOM node:

 .. cv-compound::

   A programmatic dialog with no content.
 First lets write up some simple HTML code because you need to define the place where your Dialog dhould be created.